The world got out of -let’s just say- a rough spot in history, which means it is the absolute best time to celebrate life.

 Various myths have also been preserved from Homeric hymns, parts of poems of the epic cycle, lyric poems, works of the tragedy of the 5th century BC, writings of scholars and poets of the Hellenistic period, and texts by Roman writers such as Plutarch and of Pausanias.

 Greece Travel Guide - Top Greek Archaeological Sites

 The Acropolis of Athens - credits: S.Borisov/Shutterstock.com

 Imagine coming to Greece and not visiting the Acropolis.
 Sounds rather insane, right?
-Well, contrary to popular belief, the Acropolis is only one of the very many significant archaeological sites in Greece you must make a point to visit during your stay.
+Well, contrary to popular belief, the Acropolis is only one of the very many significant archaeological sites in Greece that you must make a point to visit during your stay.
 It’s easy to get blind-sighted by the long, fabulous beaches and delicious cocktails, but it would be a shame to leave behind the impressive archeological finds Greece offers in abundance.

 Of course, the Acropolis of Athens is still an essential stop on your Greek journey, as it is the embodiment of art, beauty, and democracy.
-To avoid leaving out the most important elements of Greek culture, however, here are the top 10 most important archaeological sites of Greece that include not only the capital but also the Greek countryside.
+To avoid leaving out the most important elements of Greek culture, however, here are the most important ancient Greek ruins that include not only the capital but also the Greek countryside.